 The match is played.
 Two thirds of the respondents lose and obviously feel cheated by the scammers.
 But one third will win their bets and now believe that the scammers may really have some inside knowledge on fixed football matches.

 A week later the scammers send out another email to the respondents who won on the previous fixed game tip.
 This time the scammers double the price for the fixed game information.
 Feeling confident and flush with cash, those who won on the previous tip are happy to pay double in exchange for information on what they feel is a sure winning bet.
 Again the scammers divide the respondents.
 A third for the home team, a third for the away team and a third for the draw.

 The match is played and again, two thirds feel cheated as they lose their bets.
-But now there is a group of respondents that have won two consecutive bets, who have now totally bought into the scam and believe they are truly getting inside information on fixed football games.
+But now there is a group of respondents that have won two consecutive bets, who have now totally bought into the scam and believe they are truly getting inside information on fixed football games or NHL games.

 Another week passes by and the scammers send out another email to those respondents who have now won two consecutive tips.
 This time they ask ten times the price for the inside information.
 And feeling super confident in the information they are receiving, the respondents are more than happy to pay whatever the price for what they believe is a guaranteed winner.
 This process continues week after week, with the scammers raking in the money for fraudulent information, while every respondent eventually loses and in some cases, the losses can be quite considerable.

 So again, do not be fooled by the fixed game scam.
 Do not reply to any emails, text messages or social media posts.
 And do not send any money.